3

 which pervades heaven and earth.

-TS’AI-KEN TAN
+TSAI-KEN TAN